16 Simple Personal Branding Tips to Make You Stand Out at Work

 In other words, your personal brand at work is what your colleagues think about you or how they would describe you.
 For example, are you a quiet analyst who always does everything well but no one knows about it, or an office superstar who is always in the center of attention?

-In the same way, as a company brand contributes to success in the market, building your personal brand at work will bring you success in your career.
+In the same way, as a company brand contributes to success in the market, building your personal brand identity at work will bring you career success.

 Personal branding to apply for your new job